Homemade Freezer Jam

 Ingredients (for raspberry/blackberry jam only)

-- 2 cups of mushed up raspberries and/or blackberries (we tend to go a little heavier on the raspberries) which is approximately 4 pints of berries
+2 cups of mushed up raspberries and/or blackberries (we tend to go a little heavier on the raspberries) which is approximately 4 pints of berries

-- 2 Tbsp fresh lemon juice (I just used the straight lemon juice from the juice isle)
+2 Tbsp fresh lemon juice (I just used the straight lemon juice from the juice aisle)

-- Medium to large mixing bowl, once with a spout makes things easier, if you have one.
+Medium to large mixing bowl, one with a spout makes things easier, if you have one.

 Boom.
 That's it.

 Once you have your delicious raspberry/blackberry jam, the next best thing to make are Raspberry Oatmeal Bars!
 But in this case, they would be Raspberry/Blackberry Oatmeal bars.
 They are seriously so delicious.
-I always have to double the batch, or else I'd eat the entire thing.
+I always have to double the batch, or else I'd eat the entire thing within the same day.